ValoCookie/osu-Requests/README.md

 ## Privacy and account connections

-osu!lazer Requests connects to Twitch and osu!lazer through OAuth.
+osu!
+Requests connects to Twitch and osu! through OAuth.

 The desktop application stores its connection/session information locally for the signed-in Windows user.

-The public relay validates Twitch identity, links it to the authenticated receiving osu!lazer account, and forwards accepted beatmap requests to that verified recipient.
+The public relay validates Twitch identity, links it to the authenticated receiving osu! account, and forwards accepted beatmap requests to that verified recipient.

-The receiving user's osu!lazer access token is used only long enough to identify the authorized account and is not stored by the relay.
+The receiving user's osu! access token is used only long enough to identify the authorized account and is not stored by the relay.

-The relay may store limited account/session information required to provide the service, such as Twitch user ID/login, connected osu!lazer user ID/username, hashed relay-session identifiers, expiry information, and rate-limit state.
+The relay may store limited account/session information required to provide the service, such as Twitch user ID/login, connected osu! user ID/username, hashed relay-session identifiers, expiry information, and rate-limit state.

 The project does not sell personal information or use it for advertising.